gdjohnson/TK19/concepts/short-termism.md

 ## 210129

-[2:37 PM] thechickenman: The whole education system is set up to be measured on short-term outcomes convenient for the state while giving little attention to potential blind spots, peripherals, and long-term hazards.
+[2:37 PM] [[thechickenman]]: The whole education system is set up to be measured on short-term outcomes convenient for the state while giving little attention to potential blind spots, peripherals, and long-term hazards.
-[2:38 PM] thechickenman: The short term effects?
+[2:38 PM] [[thechickenman]]: The short term effects?
 You might be able to boost test scores.
 As Scott [Alexander] notes, "nothing in the logic of the scientific method itself seems to require that a short-run perspective prevail".

 ## 210601